 Removing the threats that may disrupt your leptin level is a good first step.
 The good thing is, adopting a healthier lifestyle will take you a lot of the way.

 Avoid processed foods and ones that are high in sugar and fat.
+Processed foods can contribute to stubborn stomach fat.
 This will lower the risk of inflammation.
 Getting more sleep will help too.
 As will learning to avoid stressful situations.

 If you can’t avoid stress find new ways to deal with it such as taking up yoga or meditation.